 These three – militant, suffering, and triumphant – are united by an exchange of prayers, good works, sufferings, and merits.
 This living bond is called the Communion of Saints – the holy fellowship of all those who, united in the same Mystical Body, share the same hope.

 At the summit of this earthly Jerusalem stands the Pope, the lieutenant of Christ and successor of Saint Peter.
-As the visible head of the Church, he is charged with preserving the Christian doctrine and the deposit of faith in its integrity, and with watching over the salvation of the faithful entrusted to his care.
+As the visible head of the Church, he is charged with preserving Christian doctrine and the deposit of faith in all its integrity and with watching over the salvation and sanctification of the faithful entrusted to his care.
 He is infallible – that is, he cannot err – when, in his capacity as shepherd and teacher of the universal Church, he defines a doctrine concerning faith and morals.

 The Catechism teaches that the Church is recognized by four marks: it is one, holy, catholic, and apostolic.
 But it is fitting to add a fifth characteristic, perhaps less understood, yet deeply rooted in the very life of Christ’s Church: it is persecuted.